Recipes¶

 Track an existing stack¶

-If you have an existing, manually managed stack of branches, you can import it into git-spice with repeated use of gs branch track.
+If you have an existing, manually managed stack of branches, you can import it into git-spice in one of two ways:

 Steps: